IhorChornyi314/E33-Randomizer/README.md

 <br>
-For other modders - this mod overrides DT_jRPG_Encounters, DT_jRPG_Encounters_CleaTower, DT_Encounters_Composite, and DT_WorldMap_Encounters files, as well as DT_jRPG_Enemies if the option "Tie loot drops to encounters instead of enemies" is on.
+For other modders - enemy rando overrides DT_jRPG_Encounters, DT_jRPG_Encounters_CleaTower, DT_Encounters_Composite, and DT_WorldMap_Encounters files, as well as DT_jRPG_Enemies if the option "Tie loot drops to encounters instead of enemies" is on.
+For the full list of files that get overridden by the item rando, look in the Data/ItemsData directory.
 <br>
 <br>
 <br>